theincredulousk/CarND-MPC-Project/README.md

 ### Achieved Performance

-The model is able to successfully manuver the track with a target speed of 80mph, within project constraints.
-The model is actually capable of manuvering the track with a 100mph target, which is by far the fastest I've been able to accomplish with any control model, but unfortunately touches the curb twice which violates acceptance criteria.
+The model is able to successfully manuver the track with a target speed of 100mph, within project constraints.
+The model is actually capable of manuvering the track with a 100mph target, which is by far the fastest I've been able to accomplish with any control model.
+This came after adding latency compensation to the state vector.
+Without latency prediction, I was only able to achieve 80mph within project constraints.

 ### Open Problems and Topics for Further Investigation